Everything you need to know about taking over a company

 To complete the picture an in-depth study of the reasons for the deterioration of the company’s situation can indicate which activities should be retained or eliminated in the takeover bid.

-The main skills required of the buyer
+The main skills required

 It is necessary to know the business activity of the target company.
 For a takeover through a commercial court, the candidate buyer must be able to analyse the causes of the company’s difficulties.
 This will allow the buyer to take a position and propose an alternative.
 The buyer must also know how to re-energise the teams which may often have been tested to the limit by the difficulties encountered by their company.